Squall Line Moves Through Early This AM to Sunshine. Record Warmth Possible…

 Tonight:

-Partly cloudy.
-Lows in the lower to mid 30s in the City, the 20s inland.
-West winds diminishing to 5-10mph.
+Snow showers early, otherwise mostly cloudy.
+Lows around freezing in the City, the 20s inland.
+Northwest to West winds decreasing to 5-10mph.

 Monday: